Denver7 Traffic

 and last updated

-AURORA, Colo. — The police pursuit of a burglary suspect who reportedly stole an Aurora Police Department patrol car ended in a crash that partially shut down the intersection of Alameda Avenue and S. Airport Boulevard Tuesday morning.
+AURORA, Colo. — A burglary suspect is in custody after police said he stole an Aurora police vehicle and led authorities on a pursuit that ended in a crash at Alameda Avenue and S. Airport Boulevard on Tuesday morning.

-While officers were investigating that incident, Gaskill said a man, who may not have been involved in the original burglary report, got into one of APD's patrol vehicles and drove off.
+While officers were investigating that incident, Gaskill said Reyes-Bernal, who may not have been involved in the original burglary report, got into one of APD's patrol vehicles and drove off.

-An officer who responded to the potential burglary saw the man steal the car and called in backup to pursue him.
+An officer who responded to the potential burglary saw Reyes-Bernal steal the car and called in backup to pursue him.

 • Watch the full Aurora police press briefing in the video player below: